Beyond Catch: Future-Proofing Fisheries Through an Ecosystem Approach

 When people hear the word fisheries, they often think first about fish stocks: how much is being caught, whether catches are rising or falling, and what can be done to keep the industry going.
 But fisheries are never just about catch.
 They are also about habitats, livelihoods, food security, governance, and the communities whose lives and futures are tied to the sea.

-This is the Ecosystem Approach to Fisheries, or EAF.
+This broader way of thinking underpins the Ecosystem Approach to Fisheries, or EAF.

 At its core, EAF is a way of managing fisheries with the bigger picture in view.
 Rather than looking only at catch and target species, it asks us to consider the condition of marine ecosystems, the wellbeing of fishing communities, and the systems of governance needed to support fisheries over time.
-It also means paying attention to practical issues such as bycatch management, the protection of Endangered, Threatened and Protected (ETP) species, and the growing challenge of Abandoned, Lost and otherwise Discarded Fishing Gear (ALDFG).
+It recognizes the interactions and uncertainties associated with the biological, physical and human components of fisheries and marine ecosystems.
+It also means paying attention to practical issues such as bycatch management, the protection of Endangered, Threatened and Protected (ETP) species, the impacts of fishing gear on marine habitats, and the growing challenge of Abandoned, Lost and otherwise Discarded Fishing Gear (ALDFG).

 EAF is about creating management and governance systems that support fishing communities and seafood production without undermining the ecosystems that make fisheries possible in the first place.